nikita0527/techfolios.github.io/quickstart.md

 TechFolio calls this a bio page because academic technologists provide biographical data in the form of a "CV", while industry-oriented technologists provide biographical data as a "Resume".
 The distinction is deeper than just the term: the structure and content of a CV is actually quite different from that of a resume.

 TechFolio tries to support the presentation of biographical data in either CV or Resume format through the use of themes.
 The "theme-bio-builtin-1" theme creates a bio page that presents the data in bio.json in a style typical of a resume.
-The "theme-bio-builtin-2" also presents the data in bio.json, but this time in a style typical of a resume. *We expect that many users will want to create custom themes based on one of these two starting points in order to best present their biographical data.*
+The "theme-bio-builtin-2" also presents the data in bio.json, but this time in a style typical of a CV. *We expect that many users will want to create custom themes based on one of these two starting points in order to best present their biographical data.*

 A concrete example will help the differences in these two approaches clear.
 Here is a sample bio.json file presented using theme-bio-builtin-1, the resume-oriented format: